This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a spontaneous pneumothorax?

-A spontaneous pneumothorax is when part of your lung collapses.
-It happens if air collects in the pleural space (the space between your lungs and chest wall).
-The trapped air in the pleural space prevents your lung from filling with air, and the lung collapses.
+A spontaneous pneumothorax is a collapsed lung.
+Part or all of the lung may collapse.
+Air collects in the pleural space (the space between the lungs and chest wall).
+The trapped air prevents your lung from filling, and the lung collapses.
 A spontaneous pneumothorax can happen in one or both lungs.
 A primary spontaneous pneumothorax occurs in a person with no known lung problems.
 A secondary spontaneous pneumothorax occurs in a person who has a known lung disease or medical condition.

 What causes a spontaneous pneumothorax?

-There is no clear cause for a spontaneous pneumothorax.
+A spontaneous pneumothorax has no clear cause.
 It may occur when an air pocket in the lung breaks open.
 This allows air to leak out and become trapped in the pleural space.
 Air may also enter the pleural space if your lung tissue is damaged.

-What increases my risk for a primary spontaneous pneumothorax?
+What increases my risk for a spontaneous pneumothorax?

 - Being a tall, thin male